sirGatsby11/C-rapplication-/README.md

-                  1. back to the days, when piegons flew with a message | in these mad evil times, we still with the renissance |
+                  1. back to the days, when piegons flew with a message | taken no lost in these mad evil times, we still with the renissance | she looking abstract on the weeknd in france, 14th thru the 17th, we quartined for a century,
+                 2.